-4.9 Dissemination of committee business and engagement with stakeholders
+4.11 Dissemination of committee business and engagement with stakeholders

 The Minutes: The Senate Clerk is responsible for preparing Minutes of all meetings.
 The Minutes will convey the decision reached by Senate, key points raised by members and actions arising out of discussions.
 Minutes will not be a verbatim account of meetings and will give a balanced summary of discussions that took place.
-Minutes of the previous Ordinary Meeting (including meetings of E-Senate), or any intervening Special Meeting, or any Graduation Meeting and Ceremonial, will be submitted and approved at the opening of the next quorate meeting of Senate.
+Minutes of the previous Ordinary Meeting (including the Report of e-Senate business), or any intervening Special Meeting, or any Graduation Meeting and Ceremonial, will be submitted and approved at the opening of the next quorate meeting of Senate.

-• Senate website - Agendas, papers and minutes
+• Senate SharePoint - Agendas, papers and minutes

-Court Report: A report of the business undertaken by an ordinary meeting of Senate and a note of what took place at E-Senate is sent to the University Court for information, or to request a resolution where required.
+Court Report: A summary of the business undertaken by an ordinary meeting of Senate and a note of what took place at E-Senate is sent to the University Court for information following each meeting of Senate.
+Court receives the full minutes of Senate meetings once these have been formally approved by Senate.